ernstki/flask-restless-demo-api/README.md

    launch the Flask web application:

     ```
-    export FLASK_APP=demoapi.py
+    export FLASK_APP=demoapi/demoapi.py
     flask initdb
-    flask run
+    flask run  # defaults to http://127.0.0.1:5000
     ```

     If you install [autoenv], you don't have to set `FLASK_APP`, it's done for you automatically when you enter the directory.

-    If you're running the Flask application on the [Bioreactor VM][vm], then you'll want to be sure that the app runs on 0.0.0.0:5001, so that the VirtualBox port forwarding works correctly.
-You can lauch the app in either of these two ways to achieve that:
+    If you're running the Flask application within a VirtualBox VM, you'll want to be sure that the app runs on 0.0.0.0, so that the VirtualBox port forwarding works correctly.
+You can launch the app with command line flags to achieve that:

     ```
-    # either
-    flask run --host=0.0.0.0 --port=5001
+    flask run --host=0.0.0.0  # optionally: --port=5000
-    # or
-    python demoapi.py
     ```

 ## Other tips